kwonghung-YIP/istio-testbed/service-entry/shifting-mysql-traffic-dns/README.md

-### This example illustrates how to shift tcp connections to a newer version of MySQL database that is running outside of the mesh with Workload Entry and Destination Rule for simulating the scenario of upgrading database
+### This example illustrates how to shift tcp connections to a newer version of MySQL database that is running outside of the mesh with Workload Entry and Destination Rule for simulating the scenario of upgrading database.

 The following is this example setup: